dennuguyen/mtrn3500-ass2/README.md

 ### Process Management Module

-[] Set up shared memory, shared memory module must provide:\
+* Set up shared memory, shared memory module must provide []
-    [] Read/write access to laser data.\
+    * Read/write access to laser data []
-    [] Read/write access to GPS data.\
+    * Read/write access to GPS data []
-    [] Read/write access to camera data.\
+    * Read/write access to camera data []
-    [] Read/write access to vehicle control data.\
+    * Read/write access to vehicle control data []
-    [] Read/write access to process management data.\
+    * Read/write access to process management data []
-[] Start all other processes in logical sequence suitable for teleop of UGV.\
+* Start all other processes in logical sequence suitable for teleop of UGV []
-[] Monitor process heartbeats.\
+* Monitor process heartbeats []
-  [] Shutdown event if failure of critical process.\
+  * Shutdown event if failure of critical process []
-  [] Attempt to restart failed non-critical processes.\
+  * Attempt to restart failed non-critical processes []
-  [] Indicate main process is alive.
-If dead, shutdown.\
+  * Indicate main process is alive.
+If dead, shutdown []
-[] Routine shutdown of all processes in response to keypress event.
+* Routine shutdown of all processes in response to keypress event []

 ### Laser Module

-[] Write client to connect to UGV server (ip: 192.168.1.200, port: 23000).\
+* Write client to connect to UGV server (ip: 192.168.1.200, port: 23000) []
-[] Collect laser rangefinder data.\
+* Collect laser rangefinder data []
-[] Store laser rangefinder data in array of (X,Y) in shared memory.\
+* Store laser rangefinder data in array of (X,Y) in shared memory []
-[] Detect laser process heartbeat and respond to shutdown commands from PM module.
+* Detect laser process heartbeat and respond to shutdown commands from PM module []

 ### GNSS Module